MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/nextjs-on-wsl.md

 - [Install Windows Subsystem for Linux (WSL)](/windows/wsl/install-win10), including a Linux distribution (like Ubuntu) and make sure it is running in WSL 2 mode.
 You can check this by opening PowerShell and entering: `wsl -l -v`
 - [Install Node.js on WSL 2](./nodejs-on-wsl.md): This includes a version manager, package manager, Visual Studio Code, and the Remote Development extension.

-We recommend using the Windows Subsystem for Linux when working with NodeJS apps for better performance speed, system call compatibility, and for parody when running Linux servers or Docker containers.
+We recommend using the Windows Subsystem for Linux when working with NodeJS apps for better performance speed, system call compatibility, and for parity when running Linux servers or Docker containers.

 > [!IMPORTANT]
 > Installing a Linux distribution with WSL will create a directory for storing files: `\\wsl\Ubuntu-20.04` (substitute Ubuntu-20.04 with whatever Linux distribution you're using).
 To open this directory in Windows File Explorer, open your WSL command line, select your home directory using `cd ~`, then enter the command `explorer.exe .` Be careful not to install NodeJS or store files that you will be working with on the mounted C drive (`/mnt/c/Users/yourname$`).
 Doing so will significantly slow down your install and build times.